Relationship Abuse Prevention Program (RAPP)

 VIDEO #3 – STREET HARASSMENT

-RAPP SPEAKS BEFORE CHANCELLOR WALCOTT AND DOE PANEL
+RAPP REPRESENTATIVES SPEAKS BEFORE CHANCELLOR WALCOTT & NYC DEPARTMENT OF EDUCATION (DOE) PANEL

 RAPP is pleased to announce that the Department of Education has adopted dating abuse into their exual harassment and bullying policies.
 On Wednesday, October 12, 2011, RAPP representatives, Rishuana Zumberg, Beth Renov, and Archana Batra spoke before Chancellor Walcott and a Department of Education (DOE) panel about the need for such policy revisions based on their specific experiences working with teens in the schools.